Skip to main content

 Blood pressure measurement on rats

-Dr. Doyle is currently investigating the effects of a low carbohydrate versus high carbohydrate diet on endurance athlete performance and health.
+Dr. Doyle has investigated the effects of a low carbohydrate versus high carbohydrate diet on endurance athlete performance and health.
 Aspects measured in this research include time trial performance, power output, fuel utilization, bone density, lean body mass, bone formation and resorption, blood cholesterol and inflammatory markers.
-Her postgraduate student is currently on an internship at Ohio State University under the supervision of the esteemed Prof. Jeff Volek and his research team.
-Dr. Doyle is also involved in supervising research examining energy balance in athletes.
+Dr. Doyle has also supervising research examining energy balance in athletes. in relation to relative energy deficiency in Sport (REDs).
+I addition Dr. Doyle has supervised the design of a functional food aimed to assist recovery from intense exercise.
+This was a high protein polyphenol based supplement examined in a sport nutrition context.

-Dr. Doyle has been internal examiner for several PhD viva's.
+Dr. Doyle is external examiner for the MSc in Sport and Exercise Nutrition at Atlantic Technological University.
+Dr. Doyle is also external examiner for the BSc in Nutrition at St. Marys University, Twickenham.
+Dr. has been internal examiner for several PhD viva's.
 She is a member of the Nutrition Research Center at WIT.
 She is also a member of the Nutrition Society.

 PUBLICATIONS